On expansions for nonlinear systems, error estimates and convergence issues: Formal expansions for linear dynamics

 where $\mathcal{A}_n(X)$ is the finite-dimensional $\K$-vector space spanned by monomials of degree $n$ over $X$.
 In particular $\mathcal{A}_0(X) = \K$ and $\mathcal{A}_1(X) = \vect_{\K}(X)$. \end{definition}

-\begin{definition}[Free Lie algebra] For $X$ as above, $\mathcal A(X)$ is endowed with a natural structure of Lie algebra, the Lie bracket operation being defined by $[a,b] = ab - ba$.
-This operation satisfies $[a, a] = 0$ and the Jacobi identity $[a,[b,c]]+[c,[a,b]]+[b,[c,a]] = 0$.
-We consider $\mathcal{L}(X)$, the \emph{free Lie algebra} generated by $X$ over the field $\K$, which is defined as the Lie subaglebra generated by $X$ in $\mathcal A(X)$.
+\begin{definition}[Free Lie algebra] For $X$ as above, $\mathcal{A}(X)$ is endowed with a natural structure of Lie algebra, the Lie bracket operation being defined by $[a,b] = ab - ba$.
+This operation satisfies $[a, a] = 0$ and the Jacobi identity $[a,[b,c]]+[c,[a,b]]+[b,[c,a]] = 0$. {We also write $[a,b]$ as $\ad_a(b)$ (respectively $\dad_b(a)$) which allows for iterated left (resp.\ right) bracketing}.
+We consider $\mathcal{L}(X)$, the \emph{free Lie algebra} generated by $X$ over the field $\K$, which is defined as the Lie subalgebra generated by $X$ in $\mathcal{A}(X)$.
 It can be seen as the smallest linear subspace of $\mathcal{A}(X)$ containing all elements of $X$ and stable by the Lie bracket (see also \cite[Theorem~0.4]{MR1231799}). $\mathcal{L}(X)$ is a graded Lie algebra:

 where, for each $n \in \N$, we define $\mathcal{L}_n(X) := \mathcal{L}(X) \cap \mathcal{A}_n(X)$. \end{definition}